 These reviews are to ensure public funding is for provision that meets the core principles of study programmes as detailed in DfE guidance, 16 to 19 study programmes.
 This helps ensure students receive high quality education that meets their needs and aspirations.
-In both reviews, we have found that the funding formula has had the planned impact intended on the delivery of study programmes with the vast majority of institutions.
+In both reviews, we have found that the funding formula has had the impact intended on the delivery of study programmes in the vast majority of institutions.

 Review of non-standard delivery of study programmes

 As part of the review of the study programme, we have reviewed delivery patterns across all institutions.
 Where delivery is not what we consider to be in line with that provided in most institutions, we have classified this as non-standard delivery.
 We have not set any thresholds to identify standard or non-standard delivery and if a study programme has been classified as non-standard this does not mean it is not a valid study programme.
 It does however give us cause to look further into the delivery pattern.
 The study programme guidance gives certain flexibilities to institutions to enable them to address students’ needs.
 There are therefore various reasons why institutions deliver study programmes in a non-standard way and we have contacted these institutions to understand these reasons better.
 We have investigated three areas of delivery in particular:

 - where students have more than one core aim across the academic year, recorded in end year data returns